 This allergy friendly flour blend is even a little healthier for you – it contains ancient grains like teff, millet, buckwheat, and quinoa, and it even contains 5 grams of plant-based protein per serving.

-Gingerbread cookies are delicious no matter how you enjoy them, but they’re extra special when made into sandwiches and filled with creamy dairy free frosting.
+Gluten free gingerbread cookies are delicious no matter how you enjoy them, but they’re extra special when made into sandwiches and filled with creamy dairy free frosting.

 This recipe can easily be used for gingerbread men – just cut the cookies into your desired shapes and use the frosting to pipe on designs.